QuantumBadger/RedReader/BUILD.md

 And download the installer under "Use an existing IDE".

-When it's installed, go into the SDK Manager, and install the "SDK Platform" for **API 14** (Android 4.0) and **API 16** (Android 4.1.2).
+When it's installed, go into the SDK Manager, and install the "SDK Platform" for **API 22**.
 If you wish to use the emulator, install the relevant system images.

 **3\.
 Download and install IntelliJ IDEA Community Edition.**